History of Spain (1808–1874): Economic and social impact

-The Napoleonic wars had severe negative effects on Spain's economic development.
+The Napoleonic Wars had severe negative effects on Spain's economic development.
 The Peninsular war ravaged towns and countryside alike.
 There was a sharp decline in population in many areas, caused by casualties, outmigration, and disruption of family life.
 The demographic impact was the worst of any Spanish war.
 The marauding armies seized farmers' crops; more important, farmers lost much of their livestock, their main capital asset.
 Severe poverty was widespread, reducing market demand.

 The disruption of local and international trade, and the shortages of critical inputs, seriously hurt industry and services.
 The loss of a vast colonial empire reduced overall wealth.
 Spain by 1820 had become one of Europe's poorest and least-developed societies.
 Illiteracy characterized three-fourths of the people.
 Natural resources such as coal and iron existed but the transportation system was rudimentary, with few canals and navigable rivers.
 Road travel was slow and expensive.
 British railroad builders were pessimistic about the potential for freight and passenger traffic and did not invest.
 Eventually a small railway system was built radiating from Madrid, and bypassing the natural resources.

 The government relied on high tariffs, especially on grain, which further slowed economic development.
 For example, eastern Spain was unable to import inexpensive Italian wheat, and had to rely on expensive homegrown products carted in over poor roads.
 The export market collapsed apart from some agricultural products.

+Demography

+The most populous cities of Spain, according to the census of 1860: